DRAMATISE AND CHARACTERISE

 THE BUBBLE

-Of course, some sceptics will talk about stories of failures —for example, an Instagram star who couldn’t sell 36 shirts to her 2.6 million followers—as a ‘proof’ that social media marketing is over: the bubble has burst.
+Of course, some sceptics will talk about refer to stories of failures —for example, an Instagram star who couldn’t sell 36 shirts to her 2.6 million followers—as a ‘proof’ that social media marketing is over: the bubble has burst.

 Perhaps the true cause of so-called flops is that much of what we see is an illusion.
 According to reports, up to half of all Instagram influencers may be engaging in fraud, with 45 percent of profiles being false.